Fastdruid/CDTVPiDrive/commands/commands.md

 ### 0xA3 - Disable FP ###

 ## New ##
 This section describes commands that are not valid on an original drive.
-They should not be used without a PiDrve as unexpected results may occur!
+They should not be used without a PiDrive as unexpected results may occur!

 | Command Name | Command Byte | Byte 1 | Byte 2 | Byte 3 | Byte 4 | Byte 5 | Byte 6 | Returns | Description |
 | --------------- | --------------- | --------------- | --------------- | --------------- | --------------- | --------------- | --------------- | --------------- | --------------- |